darwin-dcsa/darwin-dcsa.github.io/content/sports-societies.md

 <img src="{{site.baseurl | absolute_url}}/images/Societies/basketballwomen.png" alt="[Basketball Club (women)]"/>
 </div>

-The Darwin Women’s Basketball Club is the college's most successful sports team having won the college league most years since its formation in May 2000.
-As well as the college league, the team competes in, and usually wins, the university-wide knock out 'Cuppers' tournament in Lent term.
-We are fortunate enough to have a dedicated basketball coach who runs our training from early October so we are ready for competitive matches throughout the year.
-Over the summer we practice with friendly games every week, often joined by members of the university 1st and 2nd teams!<br><br>
+The  Darwin  Women’s  Basketball  Club  is  the  college's  most  successful  sports  team,  and  THE   most   successful   women’s   basketball   team   in   the   university,   having   won   the   college league most years since its formation in  May  2000.
+We  are  fortunate  enough  to  have a dedicated basketball coach, Dan, who runs  our  training  all  year  round  so  we  can  improve our skills and truly enjoy the game of basketball.
+We  practice  with  friendly  games,  often  joined  by  members  of  the  university  1st and 2nd teams!
+No matter what your skill level, beginner or player for many years, you are welcome on our team!We practice every Sunday 6:15pm to 8:15pm at  Coleridge  Community  College.
-<strong>Contact:</strong> <br>
+<br><br>
-Laura Pelligrini, lp563<br>
+<strong>Contact:</strong> <br> Elsa (el556)<br>
 <a href="https://www.facebook.com/groups/darwinbb/">Facebook</a><br>
 <a href="https://darwinbasketball.wordpress.com/about/">Website</a><br>
 </details>